30x/permissions/README.md

 The overall "Permissions Service" is made up of 4 microservices that work together

-* The permissions-maintenance microservices
+* The permissions-maintenance microservice
 * The teams micro-service
-* The permissions-migration microservices
+* The permissions-migration microservice
 * The permissions microservice

 ## Permissions-maintenance microservice

-This microservice is a CRUD+ application rthat is used to create and maintain the individual permissions documents.
+This microservice is a CRUD+ application that is used to create and maintain the individual permissions documents.
 There must be a permissions resource for each and every resource that the permissions service controls.

 This microservice is designed to work at "maintenance scale", not "runtime scale".
 It is used when data is maintained, and is used by the runtime to load caches,